CTIPH Certified Interprofessional Education (IPE) Events

 Registration Links

-Applying SBIRT Strategies: Advanced Pain & Substance Misuse (Asynchronous)
+Applying SBIRT Strategies: An Advanced Pain & Substance Misuse IPE (Asynchronous)

 Registration Deadline: 10/30/2026, 8:00 AM